National Entrepreneurship Competition Shows MTC’s Project in Egypt is Working

 Hundreds of students from various technical secondary schools around Egypt recently participated in the Technical Vocational Education and Training track of the Nawah Entrepreneurship Competition, a national competition organized by the International Labour Organization in partnership with several international organizations and the private sector.

-Five project teams were chosen as finalists, and all of these team members are studying at schools tied to MTC’s project.
+For the national competition, five project teams were chosen as finalists, and all of these team members are studying at schools tied to MTC’s project.

 “It’s great to see young people learning the skills they need to succeed in today’s workforce,” says Greg Niblett, vice president of MTC’s Economic & Social Development division.
 “These young people were up against a lot of competition, and their skills rose to the top.
 We’re grateful to be part of such a valuable project that’s helping Egyptian citizens carve out a brighter future for themselves and for their families.”